Promotion Dossier Templates

 2019-2020 Promotion Dossiers

 Each Spring the Vice Provost for Faculty Affairs initiates a launch of the promotion and tenure process with a series of workshops and forums.
-An updated Guide to the Promotion Process and a set of new dossier templates are available in early April.
-A PowerPoint Presentation (pptx) is created for faculty, continuing professionals and staff in preparation of the following year’s promotion review process.
+An updated Guide to the Promotion Process and a set of new dossier templates are available in Spring.
+A PowerPoint Presentation (pptx) is created for faculty, continuing professionals and staff in preparation for the following year’s promotion review process.

 It is essential that faculty and staff carefully follow their departmental and college level guidelines to ensure a seamless promotion process and a complete and accurate dossier.